ImpowerGames/impower/README.md

 Impower games are built ontop of the [Phaser](http://phaser.io) game framework.

-The user can build their game using Impower Engine's visual drag-and-drop interface, or script it using Impower Ink, a simple scripting language based on [Ink](https://www.inklestudios.com/ink)
+The user can build their game using Impower Engine's visual drag-and-drop interface, or script it using Impower Script, a simple scripting language based on [Ink](https://www.inklestudios.com/ink) and [Fountain](https://fountain.io/)

 The Impower Engine can export: